MC2 Biotek

 MC2 Biotek is a biotechnology company established in 2006, with offices in Denmark and external labs in the United Kingdom.
-MC2 is a holding company, comprising three smaller Biotechnology companies with their own biotechnology technologies: DrugMode (DK), Zadec (DK), and Drug Delivery Solutions (UK).
+MC2 is a holding company, comprising three smaller Biotechnology companies with their own biotechnology solutions, they are: DrugMode (DK), Zadec (DK), and Drug Delivery Solutions (UK).
 DrugMode specializes in 3D cell culture, and is based out of the University of Southern Denmark at Odense.
 Zadec focuses on Diabetes and nutrition, and has developed an oral anti-diabetes drug, RX-1, which is currently in clinical trials.
 Drug Delivery Solutions works in the field of dermatology and ophthalmology, developing topical drugs such as a cream to treat psoriasis.

 Technology

 Drug Delivery Solutions Limited, the Leatherhead daughter company of MC2 biotech, has developed a new method for drug formulation and delivery.
 This biliquid foam technology was patented as polyaphron dispersions (PAD) containing a complex internal phase, which are made as droplets of oil or multiphase liquid in an aqueous (or other hydrogen-bonding liquid) phase.
 Oil-soluble drug molecules can be dissolved within the oil phase, and drug delivery can be influenced by modifying the materials used in each phase.
 A 2008 PAD patent claims that this foam-like emulsion is stable with up to at least 70% dispersed oil phase and at most 3% surfactant.
 This PAD drug delivery system can allow for extended release drug delivery in enteral route of administration, or it can be formulated to be administered as a wound dressing.
 Manufacturing using this technology is simple and low cost compared to gastroretentive dosage forms (GRDF) in the prior art.
-MC2 Biotek’s PAD technology has been applied commercially in dermatology and ophthalmology.
+MC2 Biotek's PAD technology has been applied commercially in dermatology and ophthalmology.